SD › Thailand › Koh Samui › Best Hotels

-11. Coconutspalm Resort – near Lamai
+10. Coconutspalm Resort – near Lamai

 Personable, peaceful, but curious design and isolated.
 Hidden behind ferns, the bungalows face the main pool, which is long and shady.
 The suites are clustered together in a separate section facing a second pool, with direct access from each patio.
 They are more spacious and airy, but the art may be too unconventional for some.
 At the end of a 200m lane, it’s pleasingly distant from the main road, but also remote, and there’s no decent beach nearby.
 So, jump on a songthaew taxi truck to Lamai (five minutes away), which offers a wide range of facilities and a dazzling beach.

-12. Farmer’s Boutique Resort – near Mae Nam
+11. Farmer’s Boutique Resort – near Mae Nam

 Unique peaceful setting but a tad distant.
-Certainly not another unexciting beach resort, it offers rows of wooden villas facing inwards and overlooking rare rice-fields (also enjoyed by geese).
+It offers rows of wooden villas facing inwards and overlooking rare rice-fields (also enjoyed by geese).
 With virtually the same design and décor, all are spacious, with plenty of windows and a sizeable balcony.
 A handful of more luxurious villas, with a private pool also facing lily ponds, feature a high ceiling, windows on three sides, abundant luggage space, and incongruous Romanesque lampshades.
 The raised infinity-style pool is substantial considering there are few guests but seems a little neglected by staff, while the elegant pond-side café is worth visiting anyway.
 Yet all this Bali-style serenity is only 150m from the main road in Bang Por and another 700m from a beach.
 Although this region along the north coast is considerably less developed, there are some facilities within walking distance and it is accessible by infrequent songthaew taxi trucks.

-13. The Four Seasons – west of Mae Nam
+12. The Four Seasons – west of Mae Nam

 I prefer staying in one of the fun and lively beach towns but if you want a quiet and pampered vacation then the Four Seasons is the best luxury hotel on Koh Samui.
 Tucked away in a quiet corner of the island it leaves the crowds far behind.
 Suites and villas have amazing views from their perch on the hill.
 The onsite restaurant, Koh, is one of the best on the island.
 The resort has kick-boxing lessons, kayaking, sunset views, and a kids club.
 There’s a nice beach (though small) and a beachfront pool and restaurant.

-14. Hansar Samui – Bophut
+13. Hansar Samui – Bophut

 Central position, lovely setting, beautiful pool, pebbly beach, and popular with families.
 All rooms are in attractive low-level blocks.
 The main block faces the ocean, and even rooms on the ground floor are likely to enjoy precious ocean views, while the other 2 blocks face the lawns and pool.
 The breezy balcony in the Seaview Rooms is partially enclosed to ensure privacy, and the décor is self-described as ‘chocolate and cream’.
 The beach is wonderful – though more small pebbles than sand – but serenity could be shattered by jet-skis.
 The pool is raised and infinity-edged, with even a tiny rice-field alongside.
 The lawns are limited, with fewer palms than expected, but this means sea views are less likely to be blocked.
 In central Bophut, with plenty of shops, bars, and restaurants along the main road.
 It’s at the end of a delightful beachside cycling and pedestrian path leading to the renowned Fisherman’s Village, a converted area of bistros and boutiques.

-15. Idyllic Samui Resort – near Choeng Mon
+14. Idyllic Samui Resort – near Choeng Mon

 Secluded, exclusive, ideal for groups but very remote.
 Perched on the far northeast tip of the island, there are gated clusters of villas, each with between two and five bedrooms and sharing a pool.
 Perfect for groups or families, it is still private and peaceful if renting just one villa.
 Each is huge, and features a spacious lounge area, fully-equipped kitchen and plentiful outdoor furniture along lengthy patios.
 But the minor bedrooms may be undersized and a little dark.
 It faces a scenic cove of white sands and calm waters, but only one cluster of villas faces the ocean.
 This seclusion comes at the cost of convenience, however: it’s only accessible by chartered taxi, although shuttle services are provided to a local beach and village.
 There is no café onsite, but meals can be cooked or delivered, and there are restaurants in 2 neighboring resorts.